 Located along the north coast of Jamaica, there are plenty of nearby beaches to enjoy.
 Ocho Rios Beach and Mahogany Beach are both within the town itself.
 Easy to get to and offering water sports and beach bars aplenty, these offer both convenience and comfort.

-There are a few other beaches just a short ways outside of Ocho Rios.
-Reggae beach offers a more laid back, somewhat less crowded alternative.
+There are a few other beaches just short ways outside of Ocho Rios.
+Reggae beach offers a more laid-back, somewhat less crowded alternative.
 With reggae music drifting through the air, and tiki bars to relax by, this beach has more of that typical Jamaican vibe.

-Lazing on the beach isn’t all there is to do here though, as there’s plenty of activities to get involved in, in and around the town.
+Lazing on the beach isn’t all there is to do here though, as there are plenty of activities to get involved in, in and around the town.
 Turtle River Park makes for a fun family day out.
-With seven acres of gardens to explore, containing ponds filled with colourful fish and turtles, it is a lovely place to spend an afternoon.
+With seven acres of gardens to explore, containing ponds filled with colorful fish and turtles, it is a lovely place to spend an afternoon.

-You can continue the fun at neighbouring Turtle River Gardens.
+You can continue the fun at neighboring Turtle River Gardens.
 The gardens are home to even more tropical wildlife.
-Through the gardens you can reach Konoko Falls.
+Through the gardens, you can reach Konoko Falls.
 Climb to the top of this lovely waterfall to enjoy beautiful views of the town and bay.

 Guides are available to help those willing to try the climb.
 I definitely recommend it as it is an unforgettable and unique experience.